 Interested in trying Kroger Grocery Curbside Pickup but a little bit hesitant?
 Here’s my honest review and experience after trying a Kroger Pick Up Order!

 Last week, I tried out ALDI Instacart Delivery.
-It was sort of a big fail — or at I definitely couldn’t recommend it from a money-saving standpoint.
+It was sort of a big fail — or at least I definitely couldn’t recommend it from a money-saving standpoint.
 (Read my post here, if you missed it.)
-But so many of you followed up and messaged me asking if I could try out Kroger Pickup and do a review of my experience.
+But so many of you followed up and messaged me asking if I could try out Kroger Pick Up and do a review of my experience.

-As of right now (and I believe it’s been this way for a number of months!), it is completely free to use the Kroger Pickup if you spend $35!
+As of right now (and I believe it’s been this way for a number of months!), it is completely free to place a Kroger Pick Up Order if you spend $35!
 The fee is usually $4.95.
 If you have little kids, are immunocompromised, or just don’t want to have to go into the store for your weekly shopping, as long as you are spending $35+, it literally costs nothing extra for someone to shop for you and bring your groceries out to your car.
 Score!

 You can’t get markdowns.

 One of the reasons we’re able to keep our grocery budget low while also having lots of variety in it is by scouring our Kroger stores for their fantastic markdowns and closeouts.
 The only way to get these markdowns and closeouts is by shopping in-store.

 You don’t know the final total on your Kroger Pick Up Order until after you get your groceries.